 Lee Hauer, AO member and periodontist from Hollywood, FL followed up about Dr. Helms with his observation that it was “really very interesting talking about the face.”

-Turning to the other Opening Symposium presenters, Santiago Diaz Prieto, a student from Mexico City said, “What was amazing to see was all the names that we have read many articles before and to see them live, it was impressive.”
+Turning to the other Opening Symposium presenters, Santiago Diaz Prieto, a student from Mexico City said, “What was amazing to see was all the names that we have read in many articles before and to see them live, it was impressive.”

 “There were really good presentations on full arch and single tooth rehabilitations.
 That was really interesting.
 It was nice for people to touch on four cases about trying to rehabilitate those cases and get a good esthetic outcome,” said David Garazi, an attendee from Miami.